 The primary goal of clinical studies in primary sclerosing cholangitis (PSC) is to determine effective treatment and diagnosis methods.
 Challenges are manifold, but the lack of diagnostic markers for PSC and for cholangiocarcinoma in PSC means that both conditions are diagnosed late.
 PSC means that, unfortunately, PSC is the leading indication of liver transplant in Norway.

-PSC is a slowly progressive disease with a course of one to two decades from the identification of early stages of disease manifestations until end-stage liver disease.
-This results in difficulties in establishing a robust level of evidence for the benefit of any treatment in delaying liver transplantation.
-At present, no medical therapy with proven efficacy is available.
-Several compounds are being investigated in phase I and phase II trials.
-So far the Norwegian PSC research center participates in the nor-ursodeoxycholic acid trial from the Falk Pharmaceutical company, but other drugs will also be tested.
-Ongoing studies also aim to determine the optimal mode of endoscopic therapy for narrow strictures (dilatation or stenting).
+PSC is a slow progressive disease with a course of one to two decades of identification from early stages of disease manifestations to end-stage liver disease.At present, no medical treatment with proven efficacy is available.
+Several compounds have been investigated in Phase I and Phase II trials.
+So far, the Norwegian PSC research center participates in the nor-ursodeoxycholic acid trial from the Falk Pharmaceutical company, but other drugs will also be tested.
+Ongoing studies also aim to determine the optimal mode of endoscopic therapy for narrow strings (dilatation or stenting).

-Establishing diagnostic markers for PSC in patients with inflammatory bowel disease could serve crucial for diagnosing patients before the scarring of the bile ducts has become irreversible.
-In collaboration with the Inflammatory Bowel Disease in South Eastern Norway (IBSEN) study group, ongoing efforts aim to determine factors that correlate with even sub-clinical bile duct changes on cholangiography in patients with inflammatory bowel disease.Likewise, it is a priority topic to determine biomarkers for pre-clinical cholangiocarcinoma in patients with PSC to allow for effective treatments (see LINK TIL FUNCTIONAL GENOMICS).
+Establishing diagnostic marking for PSC in patients with inflammatory bowel disease could be crucial for diagnosing patients before scarring of the bile ducts has become irreversible.
+In collaboration with the Inflammatory Bowel Disease in South East Norway (IBSEN) study group, continuous efforts are focused on determining factors that correlate with even sub-clinical biliary tract changes on cholangiography in patients with inflammatory bowel disease.Likewise, it is a priority issue that determines biomarkers for pre-clinical cholangiocarcinomas in patients with PSC to allow effective treatments (see LINK FOR FUNCTIONAL GENOMICS).